Lynks-se/xm/README.md

 **License URI:** @todo Decide with customer

+## Description

 A custom WordPress plugin for XMReality to provide specialised functionality.

-## Description

-@todo

 ## Changelog